lionelguglielmone/challenges/README.md

                 $java HighestProductApp numberToProcess.txt 13

    to get the answer to the challenge.
-4. The program has been designed so that any file containing any number can calculate de product of k adjacent numbers.
+4. The program has been designed so that the product of k adjacent numbers can be calculated from any file containing any number.
 Thus, the generic command is:

                 $java HighestProductApp filename adjacentNumbers